Join the Community Loan Fund and ACES, your Capital Region hosts, for the SBA’s . . .

 For a complete description of the Challenge, please click SBA Challenge Rules.

-One business will be chosen to represent the Capital Region in the national semi-final round.
+From the 13th applicants, one business will be chosen to represent the Capital Region in the national semi-final round.
 From there, ten winners will be selected to advance to the finals, where they will be invited to make a live marketing pitch to a panel of expert judges.
 The InnovateHER Final Challenge will be held in September.
 Finalists will compete for one of three cash prizes totaling $70,000.
-For more information, call or email Destiny at (518) 436-8586 x802.

 In early 2010, the nonprofit Albany Center for Economic Success (ACES) was reorganized as a subsidiary of the Community Loan Fund with the support of the Charitable Venture Foundation and guidance from the New York Council of Nonprofits (f/k/a the Council of Community Services).
 This reorganization has enabled both ACES and the Community Loan Fund to better meet the growing needs of micro and social entrepreneurs in the Capital Region, streamline operations and reduce overhead costs.

 The technical assistance programs of the two organizations have been consolidated, with the Community Loan Fund now managing the small business programs as well as the small business incubator and community development facility located at 255 Orange Street, in Albany’s Sheridan Hollow neighborhood.

 Community Realty, a social purpose real estate brokerage, is helping to manage the facility.
 ACES’ mission remains unchanged: to promote successful ownership of sustainable businesses among people of color, women and low-income individuals by providing technical assistance and incubator services.
 See Who We Are for a listing of the ACES Board of Directors.